arjunphull123/project-dubois/README.md

 Instructions:
 - Do all development on your personal computer.
-- Push stable versions as you see fit to your folder within this repo.
+- Push stable versions as you see fit to your branch within this repo.